Homemade Cranberry Liqueur is easy to make, delicious to drink and a beautiful gift to share over the holidays!

 - Add cranberries and remove from heat.
 Cool slightly.

 - Add mixture to Cuisinart and chop just slightly to open up berries; cool completely.

 - Combine with vodka in a glass or plastic container and mix thoroughly.

 - Cover and store in a dark, cool location for 3-6 weeks; the longer the better.

 - Once the mixture is ready, strain through a fine metal sieve lined with cheesecloth (I like butter muslin; it's much finer and is sure to catch every seed); saving the berries; they are great on french toast, pancakes, or ice cream or put into muffins.

 - Pour liqueur into glass containers; serve chilled in liqueur or shot glasses or use to make the Cranberry Champagne Cocktail.

 - Time does not include the 3 weeks for 'brewing.'

-- Pour the cranberry liqueur into chilled champagne glasses; top with your choice of chilled sparkling wine.
+- Pour 1/2 to 1 ounce of the cranberry liqueur into chilled champagne glasses; add orange juice and orange zest; stir.
+Top with your choice of chilled sparkling wine.

 - Butter Muslin is used in cheese-making and is a much finer weave than regular cheesecloth.
 Once you strain it you can wash it and use again.
 I usually strain twice to insure I get rid of any sediment!